Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Public goods game

-In the infinite noise ($\beta \xrightarrow{} 0$ or $T\xrightarrow{}\infty$) limit, we see that game magnetisation vanishes due to complete randomization of strategies leading to equal numbers of providers and free riders.
-In zero noise ($\beta \xrightarrow{} \infty$ or $T\xrightarrow{}0$) limit, we get game magnetisation as $+1$ (all provide) when $r>(t/2-p)$ and $-1$ (all free-ride) when $r<(t/2-p)$.
-Hence for public goods game, in zero noise limit, NE mapping drives players towards Nash equilibrium strategy in the thermodynamic limit.
+In the infinite noise or zero selection intensity ($\beta \xrightarrow{} 0$ limit, we see that game magnetization vanishes due to the complete randomization of strategies leading to equal numbers of providers and free riders.
+In zero noise or high selection intensity ($\beta \xrightarrow{} \infty$) limit, we get game magnetisation as $+1$ (all provide) when $r>(t/2-p)$ and $-1$ (all free-ride) when $r < (t/2-p)$.
+Hence, for public goods games, NE mapping drives players towards the Nash equilibrium strategy in the thermodynamic limit in zero noise limit.